ManishaAnaparthi/Intern-Work/int-nlp-1/Intro To NLTK/NLTK.md

 word_tokenize module is used for basic word tokenization.
 Following example will use this module to split a sentence into words.

+Here’s how to import the relevant parts of NLTK so you can tokenize by word and by sentence:

+>>> from nltk.tokenize import sent_tokenize, word_tokenize